Giacomo Tritto

-Giacomo Domenico Mario Antonio Pasquale Giuseppe Tritto (2 April 1733 – 16 September 1824) was an Italian composer, known primarily for his fifty-four operas.
+Giacomo Domenico Mario Antonio Pasquale Giuseppe Di Tritto (2 April 1733 – 16 September 1824) was an Italian composer, known primarily for his fifty-four operas.
 He was born in Altamura, and studied in Naples; among his teachers were Nicola Fago, Girolamo Abos, and Pasquale Cafaro.
 Amongst his pupils were the young Vincenzo Bellini around 1821, plus Ferdinando Orlandi.
 He died in Naples.

+Biography

+Giacomo Tritto was born in Altamura.
+He began studying music at the Conservatorio della Pietà dei Turchini in Naples, where his teachers included Nicola Fago, Girolamo Abos, and Pasquale Cafaro.

+Also in Naples, in 1754, he began his career as an opera composer with the performance of the opera buffa Le nozze contrastate at the Teatro dei Fiorentini.
+However, advised by his teacher Cafaro not to continue his just-begun theatrical career, he left the stage for about ten years.
+He resumed opera composition in 1764 with the staging of Fedeltà in amore at the Teatro Nuovo (Naples).
+From that point on, until 1810, he composed no fewer than 54 operas.